Repealing the Clean Water Act Could Devastate Our Waters

 In 2006, a case reached the Supreme Court in hopes of clarifying the provisions of the act.
 However, the Court returned the case back to lower courts for a determination.
 In January of 2001, the Court determined in Solid Waste Agency of Northern Cook County v.
 Army Corps of Engineers the Clean Water Act overstepped its boundaries when it came to protecting ponds for migratory birds, and ruled that the act could not be used to protect isolated wetlands.

 Finally in 2015, the Obama Administration took action to clarify the rule and strengthen the provisions of the Clean Water Act.
-In what was lauded as an environmental and humanistic measure, President Obama expanded the act to apply to all streams, even those which run only intermittently, as well as ponds.
+In what was lauded as an environmental and humanistic measure, President Obama expanded the act to apply to all streams and ponds.

 The Environmental Consequences of Overturning the Clean Water Act